dillonreedy/recharts-storybook/README.md

 ![N|Solid](https://i.imgur.com/JejZsT9.png)
 ## What I'm aiming for
 To make development faster for everyone using Recharts.
+Eventually I hope we can make the [Storybook Showcase](https://storybook.js.org/showcase/).

 ## How I'm going to do it
 * Rewriting the old recharts.org API docs into Storybook docs format